rezashariatmadar/SE-prj/docs/_build/html/_sources/code_comments.rst.txt

         Returns:
             float: Percentage score (0-100)

+Calculates the remaining time for the quiz in seconds.

+        Returns:
+            int: Seconds remaining, or 0 if the time limit has been exceeded

 Represents a user's response to a single question within a quiz attempt.

     Tracks which question was asked, which choice was selected, and whether